adunning/dissertation/02-augustinian.md

 - are there any other writers based at Oxford apart from A and R?
 - are there any other Augustinian writers in England at the time?

-- Gloss on the Psalms was likely published from Oxford, as the revisions indicate continuing classroom usage, and most copies of the commentary do not integrate these, meaning there needs to have been time for them to circulate: and Cirencester does not appear to have owned a full copy
+- Gloss on the Psalter was likely published from Oxford, as the revisions indicate continuing classroom usage, and most copies of the commentary do not integrate these, meaning there needs to have been time for them to circulate: and Cirencester does not appear to have owned a full copy

 > Cum die quadam magister Alexander, cognomento Nequam, uenisset in quendam conuentum nigrorum monachorum et quidam ex eis ob consuetudinem peterent, quatinus in capitulo uerbum dei proponeret, illeque promisisset, alii eum sequentes dixerunt: 'Bone magister, loquimini nobis breuiter.'
 Quibus respondit: 'Libenter.'
 Considerans quod minus libenter audirent, capitulum intrauit.
 Qui cum resedisset, in hec uerba domini erupit dicens: '*Qui ex deo est, uerba dei audit; propterea uos non auditis, quia ex deo non estis.* [John 8:47] Tu autem, domine, miserere nostri.'
 Et adiecit: 'Estne satis breuis sermo iste, fratres?'
 Moxque surgens exiuit, non modicum illis confusis. [quoted in @hilka:1933wundergeschichten, pp. 1:120-121; @schönbach:1902über, p.
 77; cited in @hunt:1984schools, p.
 15]